cdelgehier/oio-docs/doc/source/arch-design/sds_services.rst

 Billing
 -------
-OIO-Billing is an HTTP service that retrieves the following information for an account, useful for billing :
+OIO-Billing is an HTTP service that retrieves the following information for an account, useful for billing:

 - Number of bytes
 - Number of objects